-Becoming an art therapist brought together some of my favourite interests – art, writing, culture, psychology – in an exploration of how creative expression helps us better understand why we do the things we do, and, how the creative process can help us work toward our personal and interpersonal goals.
+Becoming an art therapist brought together some of my favourite interests – art, writing, culture, and psychology – in an exploration of how creative expression helps us better understand why we do the things we do, and, how the creative process can help us work toward our personal and interpersonal goals.
 Art therapy training is a two year, graduate-level program that I completed with honours from the Kutenai Art Therapy Institute in Nelson, BC.

-I’m a registered art therapist with the Canadian Art Therapy Association RCAT #223-R-17.
+I’m registered with the Canadian Art Therapy Association RCAT #223-R-17.
 The registration process requires ongoing professional development and 1,000 client contact hours with 50 hours clinical supervision.
-As a registered art therapist, I follow CATA standards of practice, hold liability insurance, and am able to supervise art therapists working towards registration.
-I receive regular clinical supervision.
+As a registered art therapist, I follow CATA standards of practice, hold liability insurance, and am able to supervise art therapists working towards their registration.

 Prior to BC, I ran a private practice in Regina for four years where I provided individual and group counselling as well as parent/child dyad therapy.
 In addition to private individual referrals, here are some of the organizations in Regina I had the pleasure to work with:

 - Canadian Mental Health Association Members Club – ongoing weekly drop-in open studio for adults experiencing mental health concerns (outreach)